quisquous/cactbot/docs/RaidbossGuide.md

 ### Trigger Elements

 **id string**
  An id string for the trigger, used to disable triggers.
 Every built-in trigger that has a text/sound output should have an id so it can be disabled.
-User-defined triggers need not have one.
+(User-defined triggers not intended for inclusion in the cactbot repository need not have one.)

+The current structure for `Regexes/NetRegexes` does not require that the ability/effect/whatever name be present as part of the expression.
+Because of this, it is extremely important that that information is somewhere close by.
+Recommended practice is either to have the effect/ability/NPC name in the trigger ID itself, or in an explanatory comment alongside.
+Context solely from the trigger body is not necessarily sufficient!
+(As with the id, only triggers intended for the cactbot repository must have this information.)

 **disabled: false**
 If this is true, the trigger is completely disabled and ignored.